 As Sobukwe and his followers approached Orlando police station, they were arrested – as they expected.

-What few expected was that 21 March 1960 would be Robert Sobukwe’s last taste of freedom.
+What wasn’t expected was that 21 March 1960 would be Robert Sobukwe’s last real taste of freedom.

-Sobukwe was so feared by the apartheid government he would spend the rest of his life in either solitary confinement or internal exile, under house arrest.
+Sobukwe was so feared by the apartheid government that he would spend the rest of his life confined – in prison and, later, in internal exile under house arrest.

-On the same day, about 70 kilometres to the south, in the township of Sharpeville outside Vereeniging, other tragic events were unfolding.
+On 21 March 1960, about 70 kilometres to the south of Mofolo in the township of Sharpeville outside Vereeniging, other tragic events were unfolding.